Durham County Cricket Club: 1989 - 2005

-However, in 2005 under the captaincy of Australian Mike Hussey Durham finished second and achieved promotion in both the County Championship and the one-day National Cricket League.
+2006 - 2015: One Day Trophy and County Championship victories

 Hussey was prevented from returning to the Riverside in 2006 as he was contracted to the Australian international team; and with vice-captain Paul Collingwood away on English international team duty Dale Benkenstein was captain for 2006.

 Durham had mixed success in the 2006 season, finishing second in the North Division of the C&G Trophy.
 However, Durham were poor in the Twenty20 cup, finishing last in the North Division and only managing 2 victories, both against Lancashire.
 The Pro40 campaign started fairly well, with Durham taking 4 points from the first 4 games with a win, a loss, a tie and a no result.
 However, several defeats left them needing a win against the champions elect, Essex, in the final game of the season.
 They managed the victory, but other results did not go their way and they ended up being relegated in 8th place.
 The Championship season also began with success, but mediocre results in the middle of the season left Durham hanging above the relegation zone by just half a point going into the last game of the season.
 Durham needed more points than their rivals Yorkshire, but looked in trouble when Darren Lehmann hit a career-best 339 in the first innings.
 Achieving just one bowling bonus point meant that Durham needed to score 400 without losing more than 5 wickets and then draw the game.